 After once again trying to convince existing communications companies to build out their networks in fall 2016 and early 2017, RSF decided to go with a three RFP approach to select and contract with outsourcing companies.
 They let a fiber design RFP in spring 2017 and awarded a design contract to Henkels & McCoy.
 Soon after they let an ISP RFP and awarded Race Communications a ten year contract to run the network.
 Henkels took one year to finish their design, whereupon RSF let a construction RFP and awarded a construction contract to HP Communications to build the approximately 70 route mile network.

 Once the ISP was selected, and monthly Internet fees were determined, the RSF board put the construction costs to a community vote.
 Using the design firm's estimate, they asked the community to spend $14M to build the network.
 They recevied an 85% YES vote, a truly unprecendented positive vote.
-Once the construction bids were in, however, costs had risen to $19M, or approximately $10,000 total per household.
+Once the construction bids were in, however, estimated costs had risen to $19M, or approximately $10,000 total per household.
+In the end, the network cost $16.4M.

-RSF will build the backbone network and central office, while pushing the burden of trenching and installing a conduit from the house to the roadway onto residents.
-The ISP will work with residents to build these house drops.
+RSF built the backbone network and central office, while pushing the burden of trenching and installing a conduit from the house to the roadway onto residents.
+The ISP worked with residents to build these house drops.

 The overall network is a homerun, single fiber to each house design.
 The ISP will use telephony grade Calix network equipment with predominantly GPON cards, meaning that the central office will house optical splitters.

 Probably due to the extended time it took to construct the network, other communication companies have been slowly and piecemeal extending their networks into RSF.
-However, none of them are pure fiber and none will be able to offer gigabit speeds and reliability that this network will offer.
-Time will tell whether or not the expected user base will materialize.
-Regardless, the construction money is seen as well spent if for no other reason than to enhance property values.
+However, none of them are pure fiber and none will be able to offer gigabit speeds and reliability that this network offers.
+The construction money is seen as well spent if for no other reason than to enhance property values.
 Being able to boast an all fiber gigabit Internet network is a big selling point when a house is put on the market.